 Learning with the Community to Improve an Intervention Approach

 This case study was submitted as part of USAID's CLA Case Competition, held in August 2015.
-This collection of examples illustrate the diversity of ways collaborating, learning, and adapting approaches are being operationalized in the field.
-To view more CLA cases like this one, visit the CLA Case Competition page.
+Taken together, this collection of submissions illustrates the diversity of ways collaborating, learning, and adapting approaches are being operationalized in the field.
+Stringent judging criteria was used to determine official CLA Case Competition winners, so not all submissions should be considered an official USAID endorsement of best practice.
+To view all entries, visit the CLA Case Competition page.

 Page last updated